Accessibility

 The method used to prepare the statement was a self-assessment conducted by Idescat.

-• Making any other queries or suggestions for improving accessibility to the website.
+- Make any other suggestions or queries for improving accessibility to the website.

 Requests for accessible information and complaints

-In order to make requests for accessible information and complaints (article 12 of Royal Decree 1112/2018, of 7 September 2018), please go to the Accessible content on the website procedure and then the Request accessible information or submit a complaint modality.
+To make requests for accessible information and complaints (Article 16.3 of Decree 216/2023), please go to the Accessible content procedure and then select Request accessible information or make a complaint.

-Any natural or legal person may submit complaints concerning compliance with the requirements of Royal Decree 1112/2018, of 7 September 2018, and request information concerning content that is excluded from the scope of this regulation.
+Any natural or legal person can make complaints about compliance with accessibility requirements, and request information about content that is exempt from complying with them.

-• state the reasons why you consider that the answer does not meet the requirements.
+- Give the reasons why you consider that the response does not meet the requirements.

 Idescat's commitment to accessibility